Nodonisko/react-native-performance-toolkit/README.md

 - **Current Refresh Rate**: Returns the currently active refresh rate
   - Android: Uses `Display.getRefreshRate()` - useful for devices with adaptive refresh rate (e.g., 60/90/120Hz switching)
   - iOS: Uses `CADisplayLink.preferredFramesPerSecond` - useful for ProMotion displays that dynamically adjust

+#### JS FPS Tracking

+You can build JS FPS tracking in plain JS using setTimeout or requestAnimationFrame.
+But this library is running similar logic in C++ on the same thread as JS, with lower overhead and a few other benefits.
+For example, we can easily access the value from other threads.

+For now, the FPS baseline for JS FPS is always 60 FPS as it doesn't reflect real UI updates but more like "how busy the JS thread is".
+I am not 100% sure if this is the correct approach and might change it in the future and I am open to suggestions.

 ## Contributing